lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 Galaxy color-magnitude diagrams (CMDs) are a standard and widely-used diagnostic plot type, and use of the g-r color vs. g-band magnitude are standard choices for axes.
 This type of plot is created below.

 3.1.
+On the right-hand part of your current display, click on the "Active Chart" tab.
 Change the settings of the default xy plot of RA and Dec.
 At upper right, click the double-gears (settings) icon to open the "Plot Parameters" pop-up window.
 Select “Overplot New Trace”, and fill in the boxes as shown below.

 .. figure:: /_static/portal_tut04_step03a.png
 	:name: portal_tut04_step03a